FAQs - Synthetic nitrogen reporting

 The use of synthetic nitrogen fertiliser must be recorded for all pastoral use land.

-As well as recording synthetic nitrogen use, dairy farm businesses that milk dairy cows must also report their annual records of fertiliser use to the regional council/s with compliance responsibilities for the physical area of the farm.
+As well as recording synthetic nitrogen use, dairy farm businesses that milk dairy cows must also submit their annual records of fertiliser use to the regional and unitary council/s with compliance responsibilities for the physical area of the farm.

-The fertiliser application records you submit through MyBallance, Ravensdown’s HawkEye or the Regional Sector N-Cap Webform is reporting and meets the MfE requirements.
+The fertiliser application records you submit through MyBallance, HawkEye or the Regional Sector N-Cap webform enable this reporting and meet the MfE requirements.

 How do I know what’s been recorded about synthetic nitrogen use on my farm?